by-The-Lindemans/Equitable_Public_Benefit_License/README.md

 A: Yes.
 Share methods and aggregate stats.
 Do not publish actionable artifacts or parameter sets that would enable prohibited users to reproduce the tool.
 - Q: What if local law blocks publishing a line item?
 A: Publish what you can, cite the blocking law for the rest, and be ready to verify privately on request.

+## Changes and corrections
+- We accept errata; we track them in `CHANGELOG.md`.
+- Policy proposals are not in scope for this repo.
+See `CONTRIBUTING.md` for the process.

 ## Versioning
 - We tag the license and kit with semver.
 Legal changes bump the major version.
 Documentation or schema clarifications bump the minor or patch version.